- Who can deduct medical expenses?

 Medical expense deductions and semi-annual reporting

 The CalFresh office should have a simple method for households with elderly or disabled members to prove medical expenses that the household pays every month.
 [7 U.S.C. § 2014(e)(5)(B)(i); 60 Fed.
 Reg.
 17628 (1995) (preamble to final rule).]
 The household does not have to give the CalFresh office verification of their actual medical expenses every month.
 [Id.]
-If the household claims a medical expense but cannot verify it within the time required, the household should not be denied or terminated.
+If the household claims a medical expense but cannot verify it within the time required, the household cannot be denied or terminated.
+[ACL 24-59.]
 However, the household will not get credit for the deduction until the verification is submitted.

 Semi-annual (SAR) reporting households that have regular medical expenses can anticipate medical expenses for each month during the semi-annual period and use the average monthly expense in computing benefits.
 [MPP § 63-509(a)(3)(A).]